Scode-Community/Community-Website/README.md

 To Pull / contribute it will require you to make changes on your forked repository. now let's say you did make some changes and want to contribute, How do we do that?

-Fist make sure it says `this branch is 1 commit ahead of Scode-Community:main` depending on the ammount of files you modified this will increase the number.
+First make sure it says `this branch is 1 commit ahead of Scode-Community:main` depending on the amount of files you modified this will increase the number.

 ![image](https://user-images.githubusercontent.com/51787264/176846496-4daeb225-9176-4c55-ae8d-3973be89dbf7.png)